denysvitali/linux-on-pixel-c/README.md

  - Network (Ethernet) via an USB dongle (Pretty much USB-Ethernet dongle)
  - Network (Wi-Fi) via an USB dongle (Mediatek 7601u)
  - Lightbar (with 4.12-rc2)
+ - Wi-Fi (BT still doesn't work, [check this issue](https://github.com/denysvitali/linux-on-pixel-c/issues/10))

 ## Prerequisites

  - Google Pixel C (2015)

+ ### Nice to have
  - USB Type-C HUB (I'm personally using [this](https://www.amazon.com/HooToo-Adapter-Charging-MacBook-Chromebook/dp/B01K7C53K2))
- - USB Wi-Fi Adapter (only a few are supported, I personally use [this](http://www.ebay.com/itm/150Mbps-Mini-USB-WiFi-Wireless-Adapter-Dongle-Network-LAN-Card-802-11n-g-b-PC-/252404008603) one) or:
+ - USB Wi-Fi Adapter (only a few are supported, I personally use [this](http://www.ebay.com/itm/150Mbps-Mini-USB-WiFi-Wireless-Adapter-Dongle-Network-LAN-Card-802-11n-g-b-PC-/252404008603) one)
  - USB Ethernet Adapter (any model should work)

-### Using an USB Wi-FI adapter
-Create an AP named 'Pixel C', and use 'WiFiPixelC' as a password.
-Then boot the Pixel C and wait till it connects to your Wi-Fi network.

 ### Using an USB Ethernet adapter
 Plug the ethernet cable, then plug the USB Ethernet adapter to your Pixel C. As soon as the adapter is detected, the Pixel C (if it booted correctly) will get an IP address via DHCP.